psychemedia/finn-resources/src/riddles_by_fionn.md

 FIONN'S QUESTIONS.
 From Donald MacPhie (smith), Breubhaig, Barra, 1860.

-" Fionn would not marry any lady but one who could answer all his questions, and it appears that this was rather difficult to find.
+"Fionn would not marry any lady but one who could answer all his questions, and it appears that this was rather difficult to find.
 Graidhne, daughter of the King of the fifth of Ullin, answered them all, and proved herself the wisest as well as the handsomest of women.
 Fionn married Graidhne because she answered the questions.
 The reciter told me that there were a great many more, but that these were all that he could remember at the time."

 H[ector] MacLean, October 20, 1860.

 Fionn.
-What is more plenteous than the grass ?
+What is more plenteous than the grass?
 Graidhne.
-The dew ; there will be many drops of it on one grass blade.
+The dew; there will be many drops of it on one grass blade.

-What is swifter than the wind ?
+What is swifter than the wind?
 A woman's thought betwixt two men.

-What is blacker than the raven ?
+What is blacker than the raven?
 There is death.

-What is whiter than the snow ?
+What is whiter than the snow?
 There is the truth.

-What is a ship for every cargo ?
+What is a ship for every cargo?
-A smith's tongs ; it will hold hot and cold.
+A smith's tongs; it will hold hot and cold.

-What is it will not bide lock or chain ?
+What is it will not bide lock or chain?
-The eye of a man about his friend ; it will not brook shutting or holding, but looking on him.
+The eye of a man about his friend; it will not brook shutting or holding, but looking on him.

-What is redder than blood ?
+What is redder than blood?
 The face of a worthy man when strangers might come the way, and no meat by him to give to them.

-What is sharper than a sword ?
+What is sharper than a sword?
 The reproach of a foe.

-What is the best of food ?
+What is the best of food?
-Milk ; many a change comes out of it ; butter and cheese are made of it, and it will feed a little child and an old man.
+Milk; many a change comes out of it; butter and cheese are made of it, and it will feed a little child and an old man.

 What is the worst of meat '?
 Lean flesh.

-What is the best jewel ?
+What is the best jewel?
 A knife.

-What is more brittle than the sow thistle ?
+What is more brittle than the sow thistle?
 The words of a boar pig.

-What is softer than down ?
+What is softer than down?
 The palm on the cheek.

-What deed is the best of deeds ?
+What deed is the best of deeds?
 A high deed and low conceit.

 From this then it appears that Graidlme represents quick wit and beauty, and her name seems to mean Grádh — love.